CounterpartyXCP/Documentation/Bylaws/Counterparty_Foundation_Bylaws.md

 (c) Elect, appoint, or remove directors, or fill vacancies on the Board or on any of its committees; or

-(d) Adopt, amend, or repeal the Articles, Bylaws, or any Board of Directors resolution; or Increase of the total supply of XCP
+(d) Adopt, amend, or repeal the Articles, Bylaws, or any Board of Directors resolution; or

+(e) Increase of the total supply of XCP

 #ARTICLE VIII - MISCELLANEOUS